SonarSource/gh-action-lt-backlog/PullRequestCreated/ReadMe.md

 Action uses `Commit` and `Start` transitions to update the issue and assigns it to the author.
 It also uses `Request Review` transition in case there's a reviewer already selected during the PR creation.

+Action assigns a Team field based on the PR author's Team, or Project Lead for authors without Jira account (bots).

 This action does nothing if the PR title contains `DO NOT MERGE` phrase.

 ## Inputs